PJ-Agentic/ML-Project_Cancer-Risk-Classification/README.md

 - Add probability calibration checks (reliability curves)
 - Add feature importance and leakage sanity checks
 - Add a short data dictionary (what each column means)
+- Package this as a small CLI Tool or Streamlit App